chef-boneyard/chef-rfc/rfc021-platform-support-policy.md

 ### Tier 2 Support

 Tier 2 supported platforms are those on which Omnitruck will serve packages, but those packages may not have been built on that OS variant.
 Additionally, we may or may not do post-build verification on these platforms.
+A platform must have at least one Maintainer before being added to this tier.

 * SUSE Linux Enterprise Server 10, 11
 * Scientific Linux 5.x, 6.x and 7.x (i386 and x86-64)